 998 - Domnall son of Donn Cuan, King of Dartraige, was killed by the Gailenga.
 (Annals of Ulster?)
 The triumph of the Gailenga was short lived however.

-998? - Trenfher ua Baigheallain succeeds Domnall as King of Dartreighe by wresting leadership from or by defending against Clan OBoylans southern neighbors, the Gailenga.
+998? - King Treinor ua Baigheallain succeeds Domnall of Dartreighe by wresting leadership from or by defending against Clan OBoylans southern neighbors, the Gailenga.
 See the important old map showing the realms of Dartreighe and Gaileanga in the Breifne region.
 According to Wikipedia, the Gailenga had many leaders named OFlann.
 This proximity of Boylan and Flanagan territories and their common Colla heritage lead MacLysaght to state that the O'Boylan sept of Oriel, originally sprang from the same stock as the O'Flanagans of Fermanagh,

 1002 - Brian Boruma was killed in the Battle of Clontarf 1014, near Dublin, fighting Vikings.
 Brian had 4 wives and 30 concubines!
 He sired so many sons over 30 generations ago, that DNA statistics prove with over 98% certainty that you if you are Irish, you are indeed descended from Brian Boru.
 Therefor at some point this ancestry from high king Boruma includes all members of Clan OBoylan in one way or another, or even by several lines in parallel.